top of page

 27a240d5-fb16-4f9d-ac95-6b6d6fd78e97.jpg

-By the age of 14, it was hard for me to get out of my school chair due to the intense aches in my lower back.
-One doctor appointment later and, 'perhaps it’s a muscle issue'?
+By the age of 14, it was hard for me to get out of my school chair due to intense aches in my lower back.
+One doctor appointment later and, 'perhaps it’s a muscle issue?'
 Many tears later, a second appointment was scheduled and a blood test was arranged… high calcium.

-“Libby gets to leave school early all the time for appointments”
+“Libby gets to leave school early, all the time for appointments”

 “Libby stop skiving”